 Areas of Study

 North America (general)

-Medical Anthropology, Science and Technology Studies, social inequality, governmentalities of health care organization and delivery, imaginaries of information and communication technology, cultures of expertise, politics of knowledge, political economy of rural and indigenous health care, history of science, technology, and medicine, history of cybernetics, social theory.
+Medical Anthropology, Science and Technology Studies, social inequality, politics of telemedicine and telehealth for rural and indigenous communities, history of science, technology, and medicine, history of cybernetics, policing and systemic racism.

 Ph D, University of North Carolina at Chapel Hill 2002